Gerry O’Brien – President

 Ann Russell (Trustee)

-Ann Russell has worked in the industry for 30+ years as an actor, director and teacher.
-She trained with the late Deirdre O’Connell at the Focus Stanislavski Studio at the Lee Strasberg Institute in NYC.
-She has an MA in Modern Drama from UCD and a teaching diploma from London College.
-[Read more…]
+Ann Russell has worked in the industry for over 30 years as an actor, director and facilitator.
+She trained with the late Deirdre O’Connell at the Focus Stanislavski Studio and at the Lee Strasberg Institute in NYC.
+She has an MA in Modern Drama from UCD and a Licentiate Diploma from London College.

 John Cronin